AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/dita/content-reusability-in-aem-guides.md

 ```

-The key definition  will look like this :
+The key definition looks like this :

 ```
 <map id="ABC_manual">